 Dise History, Family Crest & Coats of Arms

 Dise is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
-The Dise family lived in London.
-The family was originally from D'Assche, Normandy, and it is from this location that their surname derives.
+The Dise family lived in Worcestershire.
+The family was originally from D'Assche, Normandy or "from At Ash; from residence near an ash-tree."

 Early Origins of the Dise family